albertvaka/MHI-WifiController/README.md

-# Mitsubishi HI RC-E1 Wifi Controller
+# Mitsubishi HI RC-E1 Controller

-A man-in-the-middle program for ESP32 that lets you control Mitsubishi Heavy Industries heat pumps/air conditioning systems that use the wired RC-E1 controller (3 wires).
+A man-in-the-middle program for Arduino/ESP32/ESP8266 that lets you control Mitsubishi Heavy Industries heat pumps/air conditioning systems that use the wired RC-E1 controller (3 wires).

 MHI models from around 2004-2006 (series FDTA, FDUA, FDTCA, FDKNA, FDURA, FDENA) should all be compatible with this controller.
 I only tested this with an FDURA301R, though.